Project-Counter/cop5/source/appendices/g-sample-counter-reports-and-standard-views.rst

 |clearpage|

-Appendix H: Sample COUNTER Reports and Standard Views of the COUNTER Reports
+Appendix G: Sample COUNTER Reports and Standard Views of the COUNTER Reports
 ============================================================================

 Note: The main Code of Practice document takes precedence in the case of any conflicts between it and this appendix.